panates/ts-cleanup/README.md

 - `options`
     - `root?: string`: root directory
     - `exclude?: string | string[]`: pattern to exclude file matching
-    - `keepJsFilesWithoutTS?: boolean`: whether to keep .js files without a .ts file
+    - `removeAllJsFiles?: boolean`: whether to remove all .js
     - `removeEmptyDirs?: boolean`: whether to remove empty directories
     - `verbose?: boolean`: whether to show messages for files being deleted
 - `callback`: executes this callback for each file, and removes only files wich callback returns true.